Skip to content

 Learn more about WAL mode in SQLite here.

-The Backup or Download Backup tasks are the proper way to create a backup file.
+The Backup task is the proper way to create a backup file.

 1. Go to Settings > System.